 2. Are you prepared for the expense of dog ownership

-3. Are you willing to include a dog in all aspects your life?
+3. Are you willing to include a dog in all aspects of your life?

 4. Do you have what it takes to train a dog?

 Most behavioral problems with dogs come from training or lack of it.
-Dogs are pack animals that need to know where they fit into the pack.
-If you let them run the pack they will run all over you.
+Dogs need to be trained to know how to act.
+If you don’t train them properly they will do anything they please, which will not please you.
 You need to be consistent, firm but loving.
+If you don’t know how to train a dog look for a good dog training class to attend.

 5. Do you have the space for a dog?

+Dogs can take up a lot of space.
 Smaller dogs take up less space but you still need a place for a crate or bed, food and water bowls, food storage and toys.
+Ideally, there will be some space to play inside on rainy days.
+Also make sure you are allowed to have a dog where you live.

-6. Are you willing to make a life commitment to your dog?
+6. Are you willing to make a lifetime commitment to your dog?

 - What does your work schedule look like now and in the next few years?
 Often as we move up the ladder we need to put in more time at the office and more time traveling.
 Talk to people who are further along on your chosen career path to see how much time you will have in five years